Commercial Refrigerator Guide: Types, Features & Costs

 Buying a commercial refrigerator is a big decision.
 A good one keeps your ingredients fresh and your business running smoothly.
 A bad one?
 Let’s just say you don’t want to go there.
 Here’s how to avoid some common mistakes:

-Space and Power Requirements
+Space and Power Requirements: Getting it Right

 Before you even start browsing refrigerators, carefully measure your available kitchen space.
 Consider not just the unit's footprint, but also the space needed to open the doors and allow for proper ventilation.
 Your kitchen's power supply is equally important.
 A refrigerator that requires more power than your electrical system can handle will lead to problems.
 Check the voltage and amperage requirements of any refrigerator you’re considering and make sure your kitchen can accommodate it.

-Energy Efficiency
+Understanding Energy Efficiency Ratings

 Restaurant equipment can be a major energy consumer, so an energy-efficient refrigerator is a smart investment.
 Look for models with high Energy Star ratings.
 While a more energy-efficient model might have a higher upfront cost, it will save you money on your utility bills.
 Do a little math to estimate how quickly the energy savings will offset the initial price difference.
 Financing options can also help make energy-efficient choices more affordable upfront.

-Choosing the Right Type
+Choosing the Right Type of Commercial Refrigerator

 Not all commercial refrigerators are created equal.
 Different foods have different storage requirements.
 A standard reach-in refrigerator might be perfect for general use, but a dedicated freezer is essential for storing frozen goods.
 If you serve a lot of fresh produce or seafood, consider specialized refrigeration units designed to maintain optimal storage conditions.
 Browse our selection of restaurant equipment to find the right fit.

-Maintenance
+Maintenance Must-Dos

 Once you’ve installed your new refrigerator, don’t forget about maintenance.
 Regular cleaning, temperature monitoring, and professional servicing are crucial for keeping your equipment in top condition and preventing costly breakdowns.
 Establish a maintenance schedule and stick to it.
 Preventative care can go a long way in extending the life of your refrigerator and avoiding unexpected downtime.